 - Rainfly: 15D nylon PU/Sil coating

-Disclosure: This post is sponsored by MassDrop.com.
-I received a free sample of the product for the purpose of this review.
+Disclosure: This post was sponsored by MassDrop.com which sent me a sample product for the purpose of this review.
 All opinions are my own.